Bocon778/discord-tag-bot/README.md

 - `debugtoken=[DEBUG_BOT_TOKEN]`
 - `debugclientId=[DEBUG_BOT_APPLICATION_ID]`
 ## Credits
-The autocomplete system was inspiried by
+The autocomplete system was inspiried by https://github.com/discordjs/discord-utils-bot.
+Credits are in the files that the systems are used in.